sty00A4/baselang/README.md

 # basepy
-a programming language based on the TI-BASIC language for the TI calculator implemented in python
+a programming language based on the TI-BASIC language for the TI calculators implemented in python